 Capture of Jack Neal (1801)

-In 1801 Jack Neal was held in a prison at this location after being charged with murder.
-Neal was a former slave who had been manumitted and worked as a blacksmith.
-After defending himself from men who attempted to capture and sell him back into slavery, Nearl was later accused of a capital crime and held here in prison while awaiting a potential death sentence.
-However, Neal was granted a reprieve just before he was to be hanged.
-Sixteen-year-old Samson Sanders witnessed the trial and felt sympathy for Neal.
-This experience and others were among the reasons Sampson Sanders later manumitted his slaves at the end of his life.
+In 1801, Jack Neal, a freed black man, was charged with murder and held in a jail near this location.
+Neal was a former slave who had been manumitted and worked as a blacksmith in Maryland.
+After defending himself from men who captured to sell him back into slavery, Neal was accused of a capital crime and held in Kanawha County jail while awaiting a potential death sentence.
+The case went before the Virginia Assembly and since Neal had been manumitted he was granted a reprieve just before he was to be hanged.
+After he was released from jail, Neal lived several years in the region that would become Cabell County, West Virginia with the Sanders slaves.
+Sixteen-year-old Samson Sanders witnessed the trial and beating which Jack Neal suffered.
+Sanders felt sympathy for Neal, and his experiences were among the reasons Sampson Sanders later manumitted all his slaves by his will.

 Backstory and Context

 Rogers was a partner of William Sanders of Tennessee.
-Because he owned a large amount of property that had been in the possession of the late Rogers, Sanders gathered his family and moved to Kanawha County, Virginia.
+Sanders owned a large amount of property that had been in the possession of the late Rogers.
+Sanders quickly gathered his family and moved to Kanawha County, Virginia.
 The Sanders family settled on Mud River in the area that became Cabell County.
 At that time William Sanders and his sixteen year old son, Samson, attended trials in at the nearby courthouse until the case of Jack Neal was finally settled.
 Escaping from his captors and a potential miscarriage of justice, Neal was allowed to live with Sanders family.